jamesdawsonWD/nuxt-blog/content/articles/trailing-gradient-button.md

 ::raycast-conic-moving-and-rotating
 ::

+It is starting to really come together!
+As you can see there are now two `keyframes` executing this and the timing is very precise.
+Once the move animation reaches the end, the rotate animation executes, and round and round it goes.

 Now all we need to do is add the masking layer with our actual button ontop.
 We will also add a cool glowing effect and we should have the final component!